SolarNetwork/nifty-modbus/README.md

 # Dependencies

 Nifty Modbus requires a Java 8 or later runtime and has core dependencies on Netty 4.1 and slf4j 1.7.
-For Modbus RTU (serial port) the [rtu-jsc](./rtu-jsc/) component depends on jSerialComm 2.9.
+For Modbus RTU (serial port) the [rtu-jsc](./rtu-jsc/) component depends on [jSerialComm][jSerialComm] 2.9.
 More specifically, it requires the following direct dependencies:

 | Dependency | Version | Description |
 |:-----------|:--------|:------------|